sushi133/Mediation-analysis-with-the-mediator-and-outcome-missing-not-at-random/README.md

 ## Simulation

-The Simulation folder encompasses all the simulation results presented in the manuscript.
+The Simulation folder encompasses both the code files and the simulation results presented in the manuscript.

 ## Simulation2

-The Simulation2 folder comprises all the simulation results obtained using the alternative approach described in the manuscript.
+The Simulation2 folder includes all the code files and simulation results obtained using the alternative approach described in the manuscript.